UConn Huskies women's ice hockey

-The UConn Huskies women's ice hockey program represents the University of Connecticut.
-The Huskies compete in the Hockey East (HEA) conference of the NCAA Division I.
+The UConn Huskies women's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents the University of Connecticut.
+The Huskies compete in the Hockey East conference.
+The Huskies play in the Toscano Family Ice Forum.

 History

-The UConn Huskies women's ice hockey team began in 2000, under head coach Heather Linstad.
+The UConn Huskies women's ice hockey team began in 2000, under head coach Heather Linstad, in the Mark Edward Freitas Ice Forum.
 In its first season, the team played as an independent team.
 In the 2001–02 season, the team joined the ECAC Hockey women's conference.
 Since the 2002–03 season, they have participated in the Hockey East (HEA), also known as the Women's Hockey East Association (WHEA), conference.
-The team plays in the Mark Edward Freitas Ice Forum.

 Forward Jaclyn Hawkins, who played during 2004 to 2007, is ranked 10th in career goals in the WHEA.
 She scored 51 goals and 43 assists in 81 games.
-In 2006, she tied a NCAA record for 3 power play goals in a single game, setting the Hockey East record for that feat.
+In 2006, she tied an NCAA record for 3 power play goals in a single game, setting the Hockey East record for that feat.

 A 1–0 shutout by Connecticut on November 13, 2010, ended the New Hampshire Wildcats’ 17-game unbeaten streak against the Huskies.
 The Huskies penalty kill was a perfect 6-of-6 on the weekend.
 The shutout marked the first time the Wildcats were shut out at home since November 28, 2004 (by the Mercyhurst Lakers), a streak of 109 consecutive home games.

 The Huskies played an outdoor game against the Providence Friars at Rentschler Field on February 13, 2011, as part of the Whalers Hockey Fest.

 After thirteen seasons as head coach, Heather Linstad left in 2013.
 Chris MacKenzie became head coach in May 2013.

 Netminder Elaine Chuli holds the Hockey East record for all-time career saves, which she set in 2015–16 season with the Huskies.

 The 2017–18 season was the most dramatic in the history of women's ice hockey at UConn.
 The team was in last place at the end of January, but turned the season around.
 They upset the Boston College Eagles, ranked number 3, in the semi-finals of the Hockey East tournament, and went on to play in the league championship game.
 They lost in a close game to Northeastern Huskies, by a score of 2–1.
 Senior goalie, Annie Bélanger, was selected as the Hockey East Goalie of the Year, and named to the Hockey East All-Star First Team.

 In the 2019–20 season, the Huskies finished 5th in the league.
 They defeated Boston College in the quarterfinals, winning the third and deciding game 2–1.
 They went on to defeat the New Hampshire Wildcats 4–0 in the semi-finals to advance to the final against the Northeastern Huskies.
 They were defeated in the championship game by a score of 9–1.

-In 2023, the Huskies will move to the new UConn Hockey Arena, currently under construction adjacent to Freitas Forum.
-The 2,600-seat facility will host both the UConn men's and women's teams.
+In 2023, the Huskies moved to the new Toscano Family Ice Forum, adjacent to the Ice Forum.
+The 2,600-seat facility also hosts the UConn men's hockey team.